aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <ins>Feature Engineering</ins>

-In the **_original data_** sample below, Name, Sex, Ticket, Cabin and Embarked are text, and Age, Cabin and Embarked contain nulls.
+In the **_original data_** sample below, Name, Sex, Ticket, Cabin and Embarked are text, also Age, Cabin and Embarked contain nulls.

 Name is parsed for titles, categorized using the function title_category() as Doctor, Peerage, Nobility, Religious, Military and Untitled then dummy encoded.
 Ticket is dropped as it does not contain useful information.
+Cabin is dropped since the majority of values are nulls and unlikely to benefit from imputation.
+Sex and Embarked are dummy encoded, but the 2 rows which contain nulls under Embarked are removed since they are unlikely to impact model training.
+Age is imputed with the function impute_avg().

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/original_data_01.JPG" width="1000" height="200">